4awpawz/buster/README.md

 > *Important* Buster considers a source's data to be complete if it contains a list of [operational directives](#operational-directives).

-The following psudo code describes the process Buster uses to construct its runtime configuration:
+The following pseudo code describes the process Buster uses to construct its runtime configuration:

     if commandLineConfig is supplied and is complete then use commandLineConfig